Israel's Netanyahu, Gantz agree emergency unity govt - RFI

 Jerusalem (AFP)

-Israeli Prime Minister Benjamin Netanyahu reached a historic deal Monday with one-time rival parliament speaker Benny Gantz to form an emergency unity government, ending the country's worst political crisis.
+Israeli Prime Minister Benjamin Netanyahu reached a historic deal Monday with one-time rival parliament speaker Benny Gantz to form an emergency unity government, ending the country's worst-ever political crisis.

-"An agreement for the establishment of a national emergency government is now being signed by Prime Minister Benjamin Netanyahu and Blue and White (alliance) chairman...
-Benny Gantz," a joint statement said.
+The three-year agreement will allow Netanyahu, Israel's longest-serving premier, to stay in office for 18 months as he stands trial over corruption charges.
+He denies wrongdoing.

-Netanyahu, Israel's longest-serving premier and head of the right-wing Likud party, had squared off against Gantz in three inconclusive elections over the past year.
+Gantz will then take over as premier for another 18 months before Israel heads to a new round of elections.

-Neither had secured enough support to form a viable governing coalition in any of the votes.
+Netanyahu, head of the right-wing Likud party, had squared off against Gantz in three inconclusive elections over the past year, but neither had secured enough support to form a viable governing coalition.

 As the COVID-19 epidemic intensified following the last election on March 2, calls mounted for them to unite and offer the country a rare period of political calm as it battles an unprecedented health crisis.

-His decision led to the break-up of Blue and White, the centrist alliance he led.
+His decision led to the break-up of his centrist Blue and White alliance.

 Many had speculated that Netanyahu would capitalise on Gantz's weakened position to take Israel to a fourth election in 18 months.